sultanovagv/unitech-core/README.md

 **Upgrades:**

 I have currently used JUnit tests for the service layer.
-It is important to extend the test coverage to include integration tests and controllers should also be tested.
+Integration tests should also be written for controller and service layers.

-I suggest adding a gateway to the system and creating multiple instances of it to efficiently distribute the load across the application.
+I would add a gateway to the system and create multiple instances of it (geographically, etc.) to reduce the load on the application.

-Additionally, the `ms-user` module should be upgraded to implement JWT token authentication.**
+Additionally, JWT token authentication should be added to the `ms-user` module**